Dear San Jose Peace & Justice Center Community,

 • The economic crisis: Where have all the jobs gone?

-Barby and Vic Ulmer, founders of our developing world, are available to speak on the following topics:
+Barby Ulmer, founder of our developing world, is available to speak on the following topics:

 Phil Pflager and other members of Chapter 101 of the national organization Veterans for Peace (VFP) are available to speak to high school and college classes and other groups.
 VFP members draw on their personal experiences and perspectives gained as veterans to raise public awareness of the true costs and consequences of militarism and war - and to seek peaceful, effective alternatives.
 Contact firstname.lastname@example.org.